PR Goal Setting

 - Increase exposure/ get my name out there so people know my new practice is open

 - Secure local press and influencer reviews

-- Generate PR worthy ideas to build buzz of new practice
+- Generate PR worthy ideas to build buzz for a new practice

 - Soft opening